pageboard/server/packages/statics/README.md

 the chances of URL collision between dynamic pages and files (which wouldn't be catastrophic, but it's clearer for the user to know how URL are available).

+Also serves `config.statics.favicon` (defaults to /favicon.ico) using *serve-favicon*, and if not configured will send a 404 right away.